 I started experimenting with spices and struck gold on my first two attempts.
 The first was Jamaican jerk chicken.
 The second is this Chinese 5 spice chicken recipe.

-If you’ve never had Chinese 5 spice before, prepare yourself for a flavor explosion.
+But if you’ve never had Chinese 5 spice before, prepare yourself for a flavor explosion!
 Literally.

-The spice blend consists of five spices that individually can make or break a meal (ever had too much cloves in your pumpkin pie?).
+This delicious spice blend consists of five spices that individually can make or break a meal (ever had too many cloves in your pumpkin pie?).
 Here’s the line-up:

 - Anise